mohnishbasha/neural-control-plane/docs/README.md

 ## Documentation index

 Read these in order when setting up the cluster from scratch.
+See [system-architecture.md](docs/system-architecture.md) for the full architecture visualization.

 ### Part 1 — Node setup